 This mode will set a MAXIMUM delay before recording starts.
-The recorder will sleep for a most the configured time, and will power up sensors to cut this wait period short if any configured condition is met.
+The recorder will sleep for at most the configured time and will power up sensors to cut this waiting period short if any configured condition is met.
 This is useful in case an event is expected, but data is still desired in case the event happens late or not at all.
-An example use case is when you would like periodic check points on the health of the system as well as capturing specific events.
+An example use case is when you would like periodic checkpoints on the health of the system as well as capturing specific events.

-The Recording Delay/Interval trigger tells a Slam Stick to wait a user-determined number of seconds AFTER THE BUTTON IS PRESSED before beginning a recording.
-This trigger is useful for applications where installation of the Slam Stick and when the Slam Stick should start recording are not the same instance in time, but the latter will be in the near future.
-This trigger is also useful for extending battery life of the Slam Stick.
-This is also a useful trigger to use in conjunction with the re-triggerable setting and a limited recording time.
+The Recording Delay/Interval trigger tells a sensor to wait a user-determined number of seconds AFTER THE BUTTON IS PRESSED before beginning a recording.
+This trigger is useful for applications where the installation of the sensor and when the sensor should start recording are not the same instance in time, but the latter will be in the near future.
+This trigger is also useful for extending the battery life of the sensor.
+This is also a useful trigger to use in conjunction with the re-triggerable setting and limited recording time.
 For example, if the user wants to record 10 seconds of every minute.
 The Wake After Delay will be set to 50 seconds, the recording time should be limited to 10 seconds, and the re-triggerable box should be checked.

 Wake at a Specific time

-The Wake at specific time trigger is similar to the Wake After Delay trigger, but allows the user to select a specific date and time in the distant future for the Slam Stick to begin a recording AFTER THE BUTTON IS PRESSED.
+The Wake at a specific time trigger is similar to the Wake After Delay trigger but allows the user to select a specific date and time in the distant future for the sensor to begin a recording AFTER THE BUTTON IS PRESSED.
 The Wake at a specific time trigger allows the user to set the trigger for UTC or the specific time zone of the user.
-This trigger is useful if the user will not have access to the Slam Stick for an extended period of time before a recording is needed.
-This trigger is also useful in similar applications for extending the battery life of the Slam Stick and preventing unwanted data from being recorded.
-In all configurations, the Slam Stick will remain in deep sleep until this time has passed.
+This trigger is useful if the user will not have access to the sensor for an extended period of time before a recording is needed.
+This trigger is also useful in similar applications for extending the battery life of the sensor and preventing unwanted data from being recorded.
+In all configurations, the sensor will remain in a deep sleep until this time has passed.
 This setting is unaffected by "Delay Then/Or Trigger".